 It’s mid February as I write this, and many Northern Hemisphere runners are currently training hard for a Spring marathon.
 Given the nature of being an injury rehab specialist focused on running technique re-education, I often get injured runners asking the question of when is the best time to work on form, and how to best work on technique while also marathon training.

-I do firmly believe that the most appropriate time for a runner to modify running form is in a period of low volume run training – such as the period coming back from injury, or the off-season – hence the structure of our online programme.
+I do firmly believe that the most appropriate time for a runner to modify running form is in a period of low volume run training – such as the period coming back from injury, or the off-season.

 However, I’m also a realist!
 I obviously know that runners who are in the middle of their marathon block are going to be unwilling to scale back significantly on weekly milage.